OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:44

-Jehoshaphat also made peace with the king of Israel.
+Jehoshaphat maintained peaceful relations with the king of Israel.

 ---